 Lecture evaluation will consist of exams, assigned exercises, and unknown urine sediment identification.
-The laboratory evaluation will consist of practicals, written exams, and unknown urine sediment identification.
+The laboratory evaluation will consist of task lists, written exams, clinical performance, affective evaluation and unknown urine sediment identification.
 The final grade will be composed of 60% lecture and 40% laboratory.